How many solutions can you find to this sum? Each of the different letters stands for a different number.

 Can you find six numbers to go in the Daisy from which you can make all the numbers from 1 to a number bigger than 25?

 Do you notice anything about the solutions when you add and/or subtract consecutive negative numbers?

 Try entering different sets of numbers in the number pyramids.
 How does the total at the top change?

 The idea of this game is to add or subtract the two numbers on the dice and cover the result on the grid, trying to get a line of three.
 Are there some numbers that are good to aim for?

 Can you explain how this card trick works?

 Delight your friends with this cunning trick!
-Can you explain how
+Can you explain how it works?

 What are the missing numbers in the pyramids?